Submitty/submitty.github.io/_docs/instructor/assignment_preparation/index.md

 ### Create a New Gradeable

 To create a new gradeable, instructor users should click "New Gradeable" in the sidebar on the left of the screen.
-Either [Upload a JSON file](/instructor/assignment_preparation/upload_gradeable)
-Fill out this form (details in the following sections) and press "Create New Gradeable".
+Either [Upload a JSON file](/instructor/assignment_preparation/upload_gradeable), or fill out this form (details in the following sections) and press "Create New Gradeable".

 Most of the fields on the Create/Edit Gradeable form can be changed later.
 You can return to this form from the main page by pressing the